tbrowder/Math-FractionalPart/README.md

 </tbody>
 </table>

-(NOTE: The table below will show incorrectly until `mi6` has the capability to implement more Unicode symbols.)
+(NOTE: The table below will show incorrectly until `Pod::To::Markdown` has the capability to implement more Unicode symbols.)

 <table class="pod-table">
 <thead><tr>